Anxious employees. Falling profits. Unhappy customers. Huge organizational changes.

 Try putting your recommendations in a one-page graphic that they can save to their desktop and refer back to:

-Design Tip: Upload your logo and easily drag it into any of our templates.
+Design Tip: Upload your logo and easily drag it into any of our crisis communication plan examples.
 Grab the edges of the bounding box to resize.

 You can also adapt either of the below templates to include your crisis communications guidelines: